-Services Australia can help you with Youth Allowance, Pensioner Education Supplement, Austudy, and ABSTUDY and other forms of student income support assistance.
+Services Australia can help you with Youth Allowance, Pensioner Education Supplement, Austudy, and ABSTUDY, the Tertiary Access Payment and other forms of student income support assistance.

 Contact details:

 - call 13 24 90 for information on Youth Allowance and Austudy - FreecallTM 1800 132 317 for information on ABSTUDY - FreecallTM 1800 810 586 for TTY enquiries - call 13 12 02 for information in languages other than English.